Tiendil/tiendil-org-content/content/posts/2024-02-23-making-a-fictional-universe-quantity-survey-cleaning/en.md

 In addition, the following questionnaires were excluded:

 - Too large or too small age of a respondent (2 years, 100 years).
-- Too jocular or too aggressive free answers (`I sell drugs`, racist statements, etc.).
+- Too jocular or too aggressive free answers ("I sell drugs", racist statements, etc.).

 ### Notes